 Keeping a Computer Maintenance Checklist Pays Off

-your computer in good running condition for a long time by drawing a computer maintenance checklist.
+computer in good running condition for a long time by drawing a computer maintenance checklist.
+Think

-Think of the many long hours you spend with your computer – having the pleasant experience of completing a
+of the many long hours you spend with your computer – having the pleasant experience of completing a task or

 According to experts, doing routine maintenance will save you the trouble of irritating computer problems such